-Weaved throughout Meantime, like a weavy wearving thingo, is the story of Maggie and I – a classic love story:
+Weaved throughout In The Meantime, like a weavy weaving thingo, is the story of Maggie and I – a classic love story:

-Gen X boy meets Gen X girl, Gen X boy makes Gen X girl a mixed tape of classic 80’s power ballads, Gen X girl falls puffy-haired-head-over-Doc-Marten-heels in love, Gen X couple lives happily ever after until losing their shit over their debt-fuelled consumerism, deteriorating work-life balance and lack of purpose.
+Generation X boy meets Generation X girl, Gen X boy makes Gen X girl a mixed tape of classic 80’s power ballads, Gen X girl falls puffy-haired-head-over-Doc-Marten-heels in love, Gen X couple lives happily ever after until losing their shit over their debt-fuelled consumerism, deteriorating work-life balance and lack of purpose.
 Then one day the star-crossed Gen Xers said, “enough”.
+That’s the genesis of In The Meantime, a self help blog for Generation X.

-Now, I’d love to tell you Maggie and I marched into our bosses’ offices the very next day and, in a defiant and glorious voice, cried, “Take this job and shove it!”, but that didn’t happen.
+Having realised we’d had “enough”, the logical next step would be to march into our bosses’ offices and, in a defiant and glorious voice, say: “Take this job and shove it!”
+But we didn’t do that.
 Why?
 Because, like many of our Gen X cohort, we were shitty savers and we hadn’t squirrelled away enough clams to retire.
 We also didn’t want to live the super tight-ass, minimalist lifestyle it would take for us to quit our jobs – we will not go through this life without barista-made, skinny, piccolo lattes with an extra serving of pretentious wankerdom, for example.

 So, we decided to get a plan, which went something like this: